047 – Acid-base titration 1

 Educational Goals

-• Colorimetry Scale Preparation: Teach students to create a colorimetry scale for pH using a chemical indicator, enabling visual comparison of pH levels in various solutions.
+• Colorimetry scale preparation: Teach students to create a colorimetry scale for pH using a chemical indicator, enabling visual comparison of pH levels in various solutions.

-• Developing Practical Skills: Enhance students’ ability to handle standards for constructing a visual pH reference, emphasizing the manipulation and preparation of solutions.
+• Developing practical skills: Enhance students’ ability to handle standards for constructing a visual pH reference, emphasizing the manipulation and preparation of solutions.

-• Lake Water pH Determination: Apply the colorimetry scale to determine the lake water sample’s pH by visually comparing the color change induced by the pH indicator.
+• Lake water pH determination: Apply the colorimetry scale to determine the lake water sample’s pH by visually comparing the color change induced by the pH indicator.

-• Results Validation: Use more precise equipment, such as a pH meter, to validate the colorimetry findings and ensure the accuracy of visual assessments.
+• Results validation: Use more precise equipment, such as a pH meter, to validate the colorimetry findings and ensure the accuracy of visual assessments.

 This session offers an in-depth exploration of colorimetry as a method for estimating aquatic solutions’ pH, crucial in environmental and analytical chemistry.
 It highlights the importance of corroborating visual methods with precise measurement tools, providing reliable and accurate results.
 Through this laboratory, students gain essential competencies in environmental chemistry, underlining the practical application of chemistry principles in real-world scenarios.